High-quality and professional language school

 If you want to go ahead and try a few lessons to see if it’s a good fit for you, you can take advantage of Lingoda’s 7-day free trial.

 The other area where Lingoda can improve is the extra activities it offers outside of class.
 You can take quizzes after each class to test what you remember, but I’d like to see some practice activities.
-This isn’t really a problem though, just something I think would add a lot of value to a Lingoda subscription.
+This isn’t really a problem, just something I think would add more value to a Lingoda subscription.

 There are a lot of online language schools, and that means there are a lot of competitors and alternatives to Lingoda.
 However, most of them can’t match the quality or convenience of Lingoda’s lessons.
 The most popular Lingoda competitors are italki, Baselang, and Preply.
 There are also language apps that can be solid alternatives to Lingoda for a much cheaper price, like Pimsleur and Babbel.

 Preply is a platform that connects tutors and students around the world.
-Like italki, the quality of tutors on Preply varies a lot.
+Like italki, the quality of tutors varies a lot.
 Lingoda offers a much more consistent experience and maintains high standards.
 Both Lingoda and Preply offer free trial lessons though, so it’s worth checking out each company to see which one works best for you.
+You can also read more in this Preply review.

 Lingoda vs Pimsleur